-The important provisions of the reinstatement value clause include the following –
+The important provisions of the reinstatement value clause in Fire Insurance include the following –

 - The pro-rata average method would be applied by comparing the sum insured of the fire insurance policy with the reinstatement cost of the entire property on the reinstatement date

-- Reinstatement value clauses in fire insurance policies are applied on building, plant and machinery, equipment, etc. which are in a new condition.
-The clause is not applicable on stocks even when the stock is covered under a fire insurance policy.
+- Reinstatement value clauses in fire insurance policies are applied to buildings, plants, and machinery, equipment, etc. which are in a new condition.
+The clause is not applicable to stocks even when the stock is covered under a fire insurance policy.

-- The sum insured of the policy would depend on the reinstatement value of the asset or property which is damaged
+- The sum insured by the policy would depend on the reinstatement value of the asset or property which is damaged

-The concept of reinstatement value clause should be properly understood when buying a fire insurance policy so that you know how a claim would be paid.
+The concept of the reinstatement value clause should be properly understood when you buy a fire insurance policy so that you know how a claim would be paid.